CSbyGB/pentips/writeups/HTB-toolbox.md

 ![sql error](../.res/2023-03-11-19-34-52.png)

 - It is using `pg_query` so it is postgres sql.
-- Let's try to do the most common bypass authentication payload except we translate it in postgresql this dies the trick `username='+or+1=1--&password=aaa`
+- Let's try to do the most common bypass authentication payload except we translate it in postgresql this does the trick `username='+or+1=1--&password=aaa`

 ![bypass login](../.res/2023-03-11-19-59-58.png)